 It’s cruel, but a hilarious change of pace from the usual wish-fulfillment direction that many entries in this fantasy sub-genre take.

 #2 A party of idiots

-Kazuma’s quest is to go out there with only a tracksuit to his name and somehow managing to defeat the evil demon king and his officers.
+Kazuma’s quest is to go out there with only a tracksuit to his name and somehow defeat the evil demon king and his officers.
 It’s a big quest and not one that is likely to rally the most sane of party-members to his side.

 #3 Dumb quests, silly monsters